 4. Slice a tiny bit off the bottom so your deviled eggs sit perfectly flat.
 This will prevent them from sliding around the plate.

-5. Carefully remove the yokes and place them in a bowl.
+5. Carefully remove the yolks and place them in a bowl.
 They’ll almost always slide out if you’re gentle, so you don’t have you use a spoon.
 You may sometimes have a little left over, but it’s easier and less damaging to the egg white to try sliding first.

 6. Gently wash and dry your egg-halves with a paper towel to make them extra perfect.
 Set them aside.

-8. In a small mixing bowl, mix your egg yokes, 1 tbsp. mayo, 1 tsp. sour cream, 1½ tsp. spicy brown mustard and a tiny sprinkle of salt & pepper to taste.
+8. In a small mixing bowl, mix your egg yolks, 1 tbsp. mayo, 1 tsp. sour cream, 1½ tsp. spicy brown mustard and a tiny sprinkle of salt & pepper to taste.
 Cover with cellophane, or add to a pastry piping bag and seal the ends with rubber bands or twisty-ties to prevent the filling from drying out while you spice-dip your egg whites.

 NOTE: The measurements of mayo, sour cream and mustard are purposely on on the light side so you can customize your texture until perfect.
 Your consistency should be similar to hummus so give it a taste, and see which sauce you would like to make it a bit more creamy.